 Once the time is up, tell them to stop and go around to check if they have arranged the words in the correct order.
 Correct any mistakes and make sure they understand where they went wrong.
 You could keep track of the mistakes for explaining to the class as a whole after the activity.
 If you want, you could also keep score of each group on the board to make it more competitive and engaging.

-Once the last round of the sentence building game is over, tally up the points, reward the winning group of students a prize and elicit the correct answers for each group of sentences.
+Once the last round is over, tally up the points.
+Reward the winning group of students a prize and elicit the correct answers for each group of sentences.
 Explain where the most common errors occurred and help with any other difficulties that the students had forming proper sentence structure.

 Follow-Up ESL Activities:

-As a follow-up activity, you could use some of the sentences that were constructed as introductory statements to a dialog.
-Students could use the sentences to test listening skills similar to the Movie Buzz Listening Activity.
-Alternatively, students could create their own sentences, cut them up and test their classmates as an extension to the first activity.
+As a follow-up the Sentence Building ESL Activity, you could use some of the sentences that were constructed as introductory statements to a dialog.
+Students could use the sentences to test listening skills similar to the Movie Buzz ESL Listening Activity.